bmhenry/portfolio-next/content/blog/engineering-ai-q1-2025.md

 Personally, I find AI too useful to ignore.
 I use it to boost my productivity _literally_ every day that I write code, which is a very corporate way of saying "I have to type less bullshit and I get to spend more time thinking about interesting things like architecture, new features, or trying out random ideas".
 Being able to give one task to Cline while I work on something else?
 Awesome.
 Asking it to fix a bug by just pasting an error in the chat window?
 Incredible.
 Diving into manual code changes and getting the thoughts out of my head faster thanks to Copilot?
 Fantastic.

+I wouldn't have started working on my mobile app, were it not for AI.
+My progress in the past couple months wouldn't have skyrocketed without Cline to help me.
+This website is 300% nicer than my last, and is all AI (except for the writing).
+Offload the tasks you can to AI, and leave the more off-beat, architectural, and creative tasks for yourself.

-*By no means* is AI perfect: it's not intelligent by any stretch.
+*By no means* is AI perfect -- it's not intelligent by any stretch.
 It is still genius in its own stochastic way, in its utility and in its effectiveness when used correctly.
-I don't blindly trust it, but when used with eyes open it can improve my quality of life.
-Whether you ultimately decide to use it or not, I highly recommend that you at least become familiar enough with its capabilities to make an informed choice.
-I hope that this summary has been helpful in that.
+Whether you ultimately decide to use it or not, I hope that these examples of my successes and failures with AI will help you make the choice that fits for you today.